Denis-Igorevich-Frolov/Denis-Igorevich-Frolov/README.md

 - :mag_right: I exploring technical content writing.

+- :paintbrush: I am proficient in Photoshop and have a graphics tablet.

 - :wrench: I do things in Qt and Unreal Engine, worked with libGDX in college.

 - :mailbox: How to reach me: denisigorevichfrolov@gmail.com, frolov_denis@ro.ru or <a href="https://vk.com/id140156884">